Explore two fascinating archaeological sites in the Isarco Valley, revealing traces of settlements dating back to the Neolithic period

 More information

-The Archeoparc Velturno is freely accessible all year round.
+The Archeoparc Velturno is freely accessible every day all year round.